NVIDIA/aistore/README.md

 ## Fast Tier
 AIS can be deployed as a fast tier in front of existing Amazon S3 and Google Cloud (GCP) storage.

 As a fast tier, AIS populates itself on demand (via *cold* GETs) and/or via its own *prefetch* API (see [List/Range Operations](docs/batch.md#listrange-operations)) that runs in the background to download batches of objects.
-In addition, AIS can cache and tier itself (as of 2.0, native tiering is *experimental*).

 ### Other Services